typelevel/cats-effect/docs/migration-guide.md

 }
 ```

-The resource returned here is related to the lifecycle of all tasks you run with a dispatcher.
+> Note: keep in mind the shape of that method: the resource is related to the lifecycle of all tasks you run with a dispatcher.

-> Note: When this resource is closed, **all its running tasks are canceled**.
-This [might be configurable]() in a future release
+> When this resource is closed, **all its running tasks are canceled**.
+>
+> This [might be configurable](https://github.com/typelevel/cats-effect/issues/1881) in a future release.

 Creating a `Dispatcher` is relatively lightweight, so you can create one even for each task you execute, but sometimes it's worth keeping a `Dispatcher` alive for longer.
 To find out more, see [its docs](./std/dispatcher.md).